The Dawn of the Agentic Era: AI-Powered Voice Assistants Redefine Utility

 Acknowledgments

-Inspired by Richard Nieva’s Forbes article posted on 2nd January 2025, “AI agents could finally make Siri and Alexa truly useful”.
+Inspiration for this discourse stems from Richard Nieva's enlightening Forbes article posted on 2nd January 2025, titled “AI agents could finally make Siri and Alexa truly useful”.

 Paul Grieselhuber